arathlpasco/Department_Of_Pasco_Security/README.md

 * **Security**: Generated a **Self-Signed SSL Certificate** for the Web GUI to ensure encrypted management access from the internal segment.

 ---

-## 🏛️ Project Reflection & Troubleshooting
-During Phase 1, I successfully navigated several "real-world" IT hurdles:
-* **HID Redirection**: Resolved console input issues by utilizing specific scancodes (`fn + Return`) to communicate with the virtual hardware.
-* **Cold Boot Syncing**: Identified that VMware hardware changes (like adding vNICs) require a full VM shutdown to be recognized by the OPNsense kernel.
-* **Protocol Validation**: Corrected a configuration loop by identifying and resolving an input error where IPv4 parameters were erroneously entered into IPv6 fields.

 ## 📂 Project Phases